menmaa/uwu/README.md

 # UwU File Packer (.uwu)

 A simple typescript file packer.
 Formerly used by a game launcher for large game file patching.
+Its main purpose was to pack thousands of files into a single one, split in 500 MiB parts.
+Generates a JSON compressed file that can be used for unpacking in code.

 ## Usage